avinashnid/QuicksightAthenaSpectrum/README.md

    - VPC Security Groups: default (sg-xxxxxxxx)
    - Create CloudWatch Alarm: No
 8. Associate an IAM role with the cluster.
-   For AvailableRoles, choose myRedshiftRole (defined in step 2) and then choose Continue.
+   For AvailableRoles, choose mySpectrumRole (defined in step 2) and then choose Continue.
 9. On the Review page, review the selections that you’ve made and then choose Launch Cluster
 10. A confirmation page appears and the cluster will take a few minutes to finish.
 Choose Close to return to the list of clusters.
 11. On the Clusters page, choose the cluster that you just launched and review the Cluster Status information.